aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/render-data-format-24bppRgb/_index.md

 A: Yes, you can customize the resolution and pixel format according to your requirements using Aspose.Tasks.

 **Q: Does Aspose.Tasks require a license for commercial use?**
 A: Yes, you need to purchase a license for commercial use of Aspose.Tasks.
-You can obtain a temporary license for testing purposes from [here](https://purchase.aspose.com/temporary-license/).
+You can obtain a temporary license for testing purposes from the [Aspose temporary license page](https://purchase.aspose.com/temporary-license/).

 **Q: Where can I get support for Aspose.Tasks?**
 A: You can get support for Aspose.Tasks from the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).